aashari/mcp-server-atlassian-confluence/README.md

 ### What permissions do I need?

 Your Atlassian account needs:
-- **Read access** to the Confluence spaces you want to search
+- **Access to Confluence** with the appropriate permissions for the spaces you want to query
 - **API token** with appropriate permissions (automatically granted when you create one)

 ### Can I use this with Confluence Server (on-premise)?

 Currently, this tool only supports **Confluence Cloud**.
-Confluence Server support may be added in future versions.
+Confluence Server/Data Center support may be added in future versions.

 ### How do I find my site name?

 Your site name is the first part of your Confluence URL:
-- URL: `https://mycompany.atlassian.net` → Site name: `mycompany`
+- URL: `https://mycompany.atlassian.net` -> Site name: `mycompany`
-- URL: `https://acme-corp.atlassian.net` → Site name: `acme-corp`
+- URL: `https://acme-corp.atlassian.net` -> Site name: `acme-corp`

 ### What AI assistants does this work with?

 Any AI assistant that supports the Model Context Protocol (MCP):
-- Claude Desktop (most popular)
+- Claude Desktop
 - Cursor AI
 - Continue.dev
 - Many others